athrunsun/boilerplates/react-parcel-ts/README.md

 - (No testing framework baked in yet)
 - [typestyle](https://github.com/typestyle/typestyle) as css-in-js library

-# Warning
-This boilerplate does NOT work right now!
-Because Parcel doesn't support configuring a custom `tsconfig.json` file like `tsconfig.app.json`.

 ## FAQ
 ### Why NOT create-react-app?
 CRA is good for beginners but its ability for customization is still NOT enough.
 I want to adjust TS/Webpack configuration based on my needs.